-"Get out of the box" when it comes to what to serve your kids for breakfast, says Akua Woolbright.
+“Get out of the box” when it comes to what to serve your kids for breakfast, says Akua Woolbright.
 She should know.
-Woolbright, who has a Ph.D. in nutritional science, is the head of the health and wellness program at Whole Foods Market in Detroit.
-Maybe even more important, she's also a mom with a busy schedule – and she wants her son, age 9, to have energy for school, activities and whatever else comes his way.
+Woolbright, who has a Ph.D. in nutritional science, and is the nutrition program director for Whole Cities Foundation.
+Maybe even more important, she’s also a mom with a busy schedule – and she wants her son to have energy for school, activities and whatever else comes his way.

 “I believe in eating whole foods.
 My mantra is, ‘Whole foods, plants strong,'” says Woolbright.
 When shopping for foods in general, Woolbright encourages parents to ask themselves two questions: “Does it come from nature?” and “Would my great-great-great-great-great grandmother recognize it?”
 With that in mind, parents can either go ahead and buy or pass on foods that don’t meet that criteria.